Gridya/Hello-Sigfox-Via-Terminal-Serial/README.md

-# EM DESENVOLVIMENTO...
+# In development...

-Volte em breve para o passo a passo de ativação do KiT NANOFOX IoT.
+Tutorial for nanofox IoT KiT activation.